-Anxiety: an A to Z to Understanding it
+Anxiety: an A to Z

 Anxiety is often in the headlines these days.
 Most people feel stressed in our busy lives but around 1 in 10 people nowadays live daily with anxiety.
 Anxiety can stop you from living the life you deserve and hold you back from doing the things you want to.
 The following article is going to take you on an alphabet journey, to help you understand anxiety more and how to manage it better.

 A is for anxiety which is created by a tiny part of your brain called the amygdala.
 The amygdala is responsible for alerting us to danger.
 It causes your heart to start racing and initiates the fear response in your body.
 It’s the same response you would get if you were greeted by an angry lion at your front door.
 Unfortunately, your brain can’t tell the difference between a real threat like a lion and getting a work email.

 B is for butterflies in your stomach.
 The Central nervous system (CNS) activates the stress response in your brain.
 This causes symptoms like butterflies in your stomach, rapid breathing, stomach distress, muscle tension and the sensation of fear and panic.

 C is for challenge.
 People with anxiety can find it hard to focus.
 You can find simple tasks overwhelming, like choosing what to wear in the morning.
 To keep anxiety at bay, set yourself one achievable task a day like making your bed.